quackextractor/M-zapisky/maturita/CJ/quiz/instructions.md

 You may ONLY use the exact strings from this list in the "tags" array.
 Never invent new tags.
 * Topic Tags (Choose at least one): "gramatika", "literarni_teorie", "rozbor_textu"
 * Author and Book Tags (Choose when applicable): "autor_zivot" (for author trivia and biography), "dilo_obsah" (for plots and themes), "dilo_postavy" (for character analysis)
+* Detail Tags: "jazyk_a_styl" (for narrator, atmosphere, and vocabulary), "dilo_titul" (for title explanations).
 * Content Type Tags: "definice" (CRITICAL: You MUST use this tag whenever the question asks for a strict definition, especially for 'flashcard' types).
 * Seznam Tags (Apply ALL that match): "seznam_all", "seznam_common", "seznam_marian", "seznam_miro", "seznam_vu"

 **2. CROSS-REFERENCING RULE**
 * If a question is derived from a specific author's study guide or pertains to a specific book, you MUST check the READING LIST MAPPINGS section.
 * You MUST append all associated "seznam_..." tags for that author/book to EVERY question in that batch, including general definitions or theory terms found within that author's text.
 * If the source text is a general "Jazykový přehled" (Grammar/Language) not tied to an author, do not apply "seznam_..." tags.

+**3. CONTENT EXTRACTION PRIORITIES**
+To ensure a comprehensive study guide, your generated batch of questions MUST cover a diverse range of topics from the source text.
+You must extract information from the following categories if they are present in the text:
+* Language and Style: You must include at least one question testing narrator type (e.g., ich-forma, er-forma), specific language layers (e.g., argot, slang, vulgarisms), or stylistic choices (e.g., use of refrain, metaphors).
+* Title and Atmosphere: Test the explanation or irony behind the work's title, or the specific atmosphere of the text.
+* Literary Context and Comparisons: Extract questions about the specific literary period or direct comparisons made between the author and other writers.
+* Deep Character Analysis: Focus on the psychological development of characters or their hidden motivations, not just their basic descriptions.

-**3. STRICT JSON SCHEMA**
+**4. STRICT JSON SCHEMA**
 Every object in the JSON array must possess exactly these keys, formatted precisely according to the rules below:

 [